mushi14/ArmAssembly/README.md

  ## March 04, 2020

 * Overall Thoughts:
 Project03 was not too hard to implement.
-Arm assembly language, can be a little confusing at times, but the online
+Arm assembly language can be a little confusing at times, but the online
 arm instructions guide was really helpful during those times.
 Overall, I had a great time figuring out how to write
 different functions in assembly.